alkun-org/open-kun/json/schema/README.md

 **URL** - A Uniform Resource Locator or web address

-*Notes: Previously the specification was based Open-API.
-We decided to move to more semantic web format instead to allow a meaningful API etc.*
+*Notes: Previously the specification was based on Open-API.
+We decided to move to semantic web format instead to allow a meaningful API etc.*